 THE DETAILS

-Cost | €30 for cars and camping vans and €45 for motorhomes (valid for 24h).
-If you have a camper then it’s an additional €25 for extra days after your first.
+Cost: €30 for cars and camping vans and €45 for motorhomes.
+This is until midnight of your arrival day and if you stay overnight you’ll need to pay again on the way down.
 Parking at Rifugio Auronzo is included in the cost of the road.

-TIP | Credit cards are accepted at the toll road to Rifugio Auronzo but I recommend having cash available as the phone lines can go down unexpectedly.
+TIP | Credit cards are accepted at the toll road to Rifugio Auronzo, but I recommend having cash available as the phone lines can go down unexpectedly.

 BY BUS